HBO Says Darkening of 'Lovecraft Country' Extra's Skin 'Should Not Have Happened'

-HBO says the darkening of “Lovecraft Country” background actress Kelli Amirah’s skin “should have not happened” in response to the background actress’s TikTok video from last month discussing her experience on set.
+HBO says the darkening of “Lovecraft Country” extra Kelli Amirah’s skin “should have not happened” in response to the background actress’s TikTok video from last month sharing her experience on set.

-Amirah’s skin tone was darkened by way of foundation ahead of the extra posing for a picture as a young Ms. Osberta (or Bertie, played by Carol Sutton) on her wedding day.
+Amirah’s skin tone was darkened by way of foundation, she said.
+She was hired and paid $100 to pose for a picture as a young Ms. Osberta (or Bertie, who was played by the late Carol Sutton) on her wedding day.
+Amirah did not immediately reveal what show her experience was on, though she did share before and after photos.
+Her TikTok followers pretty quickly guessed the series and she confirmed it to be “Lovecraft Country” in a follow-up TikTok.

 “We were very disappointed to learn of Ms. Amirah’s experience,” a spokesperson for HBO told TheWrap on Monday.
 “This should not have happened, and we are taking steps to ensure this doesn’t occur again in the future.”